A large deviation principle for Wigner matrices without Gaussian tails: Uniform asymptotic freeness

-Finally, multiplying by $\frac1n$ and taking the trace,
+Finally, multiplying by $\frac{1}n$ and taking the trace,

-As a function of the entries of $Y$, $g$ has Lipschitz constant $ O ( n^{-1} \Im (z )^{-2})$.
-This fact can be seen e.g.\ as in \cite[Lemma 2.3.1]{AGZ}.
-Since the entries of $Y$ satisfy a Poincar\'e inequality, a standard concentration bound implies
+As a function of the entries of $Y$, $g$ has Lipschitz constant $ O ( n^{-1} \Im(z )^{-2})$.
+This fact can be seen, for example, as in \cite{AGZ}, Lemma~2.3.1.
+Since the entries of $Y$ satisfy a Poincar\'e inequality, a standard concentration bound \cite{MR1849347} implies

-Also, since $|Ê\TR ( A B )|Ê \leq n \|ÊA \|Ê\|ÊB \|Ê$, we find
+Also, since $|\TR( A B )| \leq n \|A \|\|B \|$, we find

-This concludes the proof of Theorem \ref{th:pastur} in the Gaussian case.
+This concludes the proof of Theorem~\ref{th:pastur} in the Gaussian case.